daizoru/node-hydrant/README.md

 Hydrant = require 'hydrant'
 {inspect} = require 'util'
 hydrant = new Hydrant
+  # DEFAULT SETTINGS
+  # you can optionaly convert the event's jsObject to string (JSON or YAML)
+  # and compress this string, too
   defaults:
     encoding: no # yaml, json, none
     compress: no # deflateRaw, deflate, gzip, or none

+  # STREAMS
+  # each stream must have it's own unique name (here this is "twitter")
   twitter:
     module:               './input/twitter'